lalzamil/QueryingIncompleteData/README.md

 3. **Scores** each tuple with a probability of belonging to the query result.
 4. **Returns** a set (certain + possible tuples) along with confidence intervals.

-The system compiles all estimation logic into standard SQL (CTEs, conditional aggregation, joins) and delegates execution to PostgreSQL — no UDFs or custom extensions required.
+The system compiles all estimation logic into standard SQL (CTEs, conditional aggregation, joins) and delegates execution to PostgreSQL.

 ## Approaches